Brexit divorce deal thrusts UK PM May into biggest crisis of premiership

 LONDON (Reuters) - Prime Minister Theresa May was grappling with the biggest crisis of her premiership on Friday after a draft divorce deal with the European Union provoked the resignations of senior ministers and mutiny in her party.

-More than two years since the United Kingdom voted to leave the EU in a shock referendum, it is still unclear how, on what terms or even if it will leave the EU as planned on March 29, 2019.
+More than two years after the United Kingdom voted to leave the EU in a shock referendum, it is still unclear how, on what terms or even if it will leave the EU as planned on March 29, 2019.

-But Brexit minister Dominic Raab resigned over her deal, sending the pound tumbling.
+But Brexit minister Dominic Raab resigned on Thursday over her deal, sending the pound tumbling.
 Mutinous lawmakers in her own party openly sought to challenge her leadership and bluntly told her that the Brexit deal would not pass parliament.

-Asked if she would contest any challenge to her position, May replied: “Am I going to see this through?
-Yes.”
-She is due to speak on LBC radio at 0800 GMT.
+May, who has vowed to stay on as prime minister, was asked by a caller on an LBC radio phone in on Friday to “respectfully stand down”.
+She did not immediately reply to the caller.

+“I haven’t appointed a new Brexit Secretary yet but of course I will be doing that over the course of the next day or so,” May said when asked if she had offered it to Michael Gove, the most prominent Brexit-supporting minister in her government.

-On Friday, Michael Gove, the most prominent Brexit-supporting minister in her government, gave no comment when asked outside his house whether he would support May.
+Gove gave no comment when asked outside his house whether he would support May.
 The BBC said May had offered him the job of Brexit minister but he rejected the job.

-Sterling, which has see-sawed on Brexit news since the referendum, rose when May struck a deal on Tuesday but has since fallen two and half cents to $1.2788.
+Sterling, which has see-sawed on Brexit news since the referendum, rose to $1.2829 on Friday.

 Brexit will pitch the world’s fifth largest economy into the unknown.
 Many fear it will divide the West as it grapples with both the unconventional U.S. presidency of Donald Trump and growing assertiveness from Russia and China.